Fun and friendship, melody and mirth

 🏴☠️

-If you wish to donate to the Teenage Cancer Trust, please click on the button below
+If you have seen us and wish to make a donation to the Teenage Cancer Trust, please click on the button below

 The Crew was founded by Ian (Nobby) Dye and Steve (The Rev) Hawkins in February 2022.
 Nobby has been singing shanties since 1972 and has been singing with Rev since they met and became shipmates in 1985.
 The two incorrigible rogues recently found themselves marooned, but encountered a few more shipwrecked sailors washed up on the shore.
 These like-minded souls were soon press-ganged into service and so Skipper, Fish, Art, Paddles, Chuffer, Doc, Old Bill and Ash duly joined the crew.